3XP-LOIT/3XP-LOIT.github.io/_posts/2025-08-03-planning-htb.md

 ![image description](/assets/image%20(14).png)

 In the output we spot these two interesting lines:

 **GF_SECURITY_ADMIN_USER=enzo**
 **GF_SECURITY_ADMIN_PASSWORD=RioTecRANDEntANT!**

-Grafana was storing admin credentials as environment variables.
+Grafana was storing user credentials as environment variables.
 We now have valid system credentials: `enzo:RioTecRANDEntANT!`

 We try the credentials over SSH and we are able to successfully login